I never practice, I only perform

 The visual language of the performance is envisioned by Roberts in collaboration with the Drill Team’s choreographer Asher Waldron, with the choreographer crafting the details of the performers’ motion within and along the gridded arrays of terrazzo pavers.
 Traditional drill team routines and contemporary dance moves reveal the rigid geometric patterns of the existing setting while generating new patterns of distortion and celebration.
 The visual language also extends into costume design where Roberts invites the youth performers to inhabit the space on their own terms, in striking white, black, and green uniforms.

 Gathering an audience along the periphery of the plaza to witness Black youth reclaiming and activating the core of this charged site is an architectural act of spectacle and context transformation.
-The audience (organized via the 2015 Chicago Architecture Biennial) remains distinct and safely delineated from the performers but is invited to experience an extremely familiar vantage point in Chicago’s streetscape in a way that dislodges the architectural landmark from its white supremacist underpinnings.
+The audience (organized via the 2015 Chicago Architecture Biennial) remains distinct and delineated from the performers but is invited to experience an extremely familiar vantage point in Chicago’s streetscape in a way that dislodges the architectural landmark from its white supremacist underpinnings.

 Roberts revisited performance architecture in New York with Mabel O. Wilson and the Marching Cobras to bring a performance to Marcus Garvey Park—this time rooted in the rich history of African American marching bands as a form of political and artistic presence in American public life.
 Roberts and Wilson reflect on marching bands as form a “camouflage” which enabled Black gatherings to inhabit the streets at a time when they otherwise would have been prohibited.
 They riff on this observation by designing elaborate, two-sided costumes that borrow from the visual language of military camo patterns to provide different color schemes for different movements and voices of the performances.
 The dancers and drummers begin the performance adorned in two different coded sets of muted, traditional colors; they flip their capes midway to reveal a shared and more vibrant contemporary palette.

 The choreography of Marching On is more itinerant than its Chicago precedent, proceeding from the street to the park and back into the street again.
-In contrast to the Chicago performance in which the audience gazes from its safe distance at the spectacle of the “stage” beyond, in this case, Roberts and Wilson distribute the audience among more intimate pockets along the marching band’s routes, prompting more personal and companionable encounters between the audience and performers, sometimes being staged at distance of only three feet from one another.
+In contrast to the Chicago performance in which the audience gazes from a distance at the spectacle of the “stage” beyond, in this case, Roberts and Wilson distribute the audience among more intimate pockets along the marching band’s routes, prompting more personal and companionable encounters between the audience and performers, sometimes being staged at distance of only three feet from one another.
 While the audience remains delineated and distinct from the performers, this evolution from the Chicago performance suggests a flatter hierarchy among participants and the ways in which everyone occupies the shared public space in a new way through the routines of the performance.

 In both of these projects, Roberts and Wilson reach outside of the typical techniques and deliverables of their architectural training to engage with performing troupes that have long established cultural traditions and expertise in their crafts—but they still bring their specifically architectural and graphic sensibilities into these live mediums.
 By inserting themselves into the cultural narratives, they don’t so much enhance the act of drill teams and marching bands with their new architectural siting and fancy costumes, but rather, they participate in emphasizing a particular spatial dimension into youth’s understanding of their own performance medium and “own that legacy” with renewed enthusiasm.11